 2. Identify the Root Cause

-Reflecting on past experiences can help you identify the root cause of your sense of responsibility.
+Reflecting on past experiences can help you identify the root cause of your sense of responsibility for others.
 For example, growing up in a family where emotional responsibility was emphasized can lead you to feel responsible for others’ emotions.
+Or, low self-esteem and the belief that you are not good enough can make you feel responsible for others’ happiness.
+Here are some potential root causes of feeling overly responsible for others.

 Childhood Conditioning | Growing up in an environment where a child is made to feel responsible for the emotions or well-being of family members. |